ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 #### **Downloader Setup**

-The download function in YTM Extended works by changing the Share button into a download button that calls upon the downloader of your choice to download the song.
-The default downloader is [Seal](https://github.com/JunkFood02/Seal/releases/latest).

-**Note:** There is a bug that when you press the Share button for any song it will act as though you pressed the Share button for the currently playing song.
-Therefore you can only download the currently playing song.

-Nevertheless, here is the setup:

-**a)** You need to have included the `Share Button Hook` patch when you patched the app.
+**a)** You need to have included the `Hook Download Button` patch when you patched the app.

 **b)** Open YTM Extended.
-Tap on the profile picture > Settings > ReVanced Extended > Hook share button, **On**.

-**c)** Fully close and restart the app.
+Tap on the profile picture > Settings > ReVanced Extended > Button Container > Hook download button, **On**.
+Fully close and restart the app.

-Now when you press the Share button it will attempt to open [Seal](https://github.com/JunkFood02/Seal/releases/latest) to download the media.
+Now when you press the Download button it will attempt to open [Seal](https://github.com/JunkFood02/Seal/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.
 (Keep in mind that PowerTube is no longer functioning for YT Music downloads.)

-After you install a downloader, open YTM Extended > Profile picture > Settings > ReVanced Extended > Package name of downloader.
-Then enter the package name of the downloader that you use.
-Make sure that there are no empty spaces.
-Then press "OK" and restart the app.
+If you want to use a downloader other than Seal, install the downloader and open YTM Extended and navigate to Settings > ReVanced Extended > Button Container > External downloader package name.
+Then enter the package name of the downloader and then restart the app.